observablehq/plot/README.md

 * *circle-stroke* - a hollow circle with a colored stroke and a white fill and a 3 pixels radius

 If *marker* is true, defaults to *circle*.
 If *marker* is a function, it will be called with a given *color*, and must return a new svg node of type marker, containing the graphics’s shape centered on ⟨0,0⟩.

+Note that the markers are displayed on the line, and may not represent existing values when coupled with certain curves (such as basis or step curves).

 ## Formats